 (10) Emergency removal.
-If a respondent poses an immediate threat to the health and safety of the college community, or an immediate threat of significant disruption to college operations, the college's student conduct officer, after consulting with the Title IX Coordinator, may summarily suspend the student respondent pursuant to WAC 132Y-125-060.
+If a respondent poses an immediate threat to the health and safety of the college community, or an immediate threat of significant disruption to college operations, the college's student conduct officer, after consulting with the Title IX coordinator, may summarily suspend the student respondent pursuant to WAC 132Y-125-060.
 The summary suspension shall remain in place pending completion of the investigation and final resolution of any resulting disciplinary proceedings.

-- (11) Complaint Resolution and Consolidation.
-Complaints submitted to the Title IX Coordinator may be resolved through either informal or formal resolution processes. - (a) Informal Resolution.
+- (11) Complaint resolution and consolidation.
+Complaints submitted to the Title IX coordinator may be resolved through either informal or formal resolution processes. - (a) Informal resolution.
 Under appropriate circumstances and only if the complainant and the respondent voluntarily agree, the parties may pursue informal resolution during the investigation of a concern.
-Informal resolution is not appropriate when the allegation involves: - i. a complainant who is a minor or a vulnerable adult; or - ii. a respondent poses an immediate threat to the health, safety or welfare of a member of the college community; - If informal resolution is appropriate, the parties may explore resolution through: - i. guided conversations or communications conducted by the Title IX Coordinator, the Vice President for Enrollment and Student Services, or some other mutually agreed upon third party; - ii. a structured resolution process conducted by a trained mediator; or iii. voluntary agreement between the parties to alter either or both parties' college work or class schedules and/or college student housing arrangements.
+Informal resolution is not appropriate when the allegation involves: - (i) A complainant who is a minor or a vulnerable adult; or - (ii) A respondent poses an immediate threat to the health, safety, or welfare of a member of the college community; - If informal resolution is appropriate, the parties may explore resolution through: - (A) Guided conversations or communications conducted by the Title IX coordinator, the vice president for enrollment and student services, or some other mutually agreed upon third party; - (B) A structured resolution process conducted by a trained mediator; or - (C) Voluntary agreement between the parties to alter either or both parties' college work or class schedules and/or college student housing arrangements.

-A proposal to engage in informal resolution should be provided to the parties in the Notice of Investigation or after the Notice of Investigation has been served on both parties.
+A proposal to engage in informal resolution should be provided to the parties in the notice of investigation or after the notice of investigation has been served on both parties.